chickendinosaur/url/README.md

-Url parsing utility meant to mimic node's parse() method from the 'url' package.
+Url parsing method meant to mimic node's parse() method from the 'url' package.
 It takes a very minimalist approach to supply the least amount of overhead, garbage, and performance.
 Made this to be used in browser routing solutions.

 [Node's 'url' API reference](https://nodejs.org/docs/latest/api/url.html)

 ## TODO

 * Replicate 3rd parameter @param slashesDenoteHost {Boolean}
-* Create format() method.
-* Create resolve() method.

 ---